Major Updates in Claude Code v2.1.166–v2.1.168

 "prompt"

-Even in situations where model responses are temporarily unstable, work can continue by automatically switching to an alternative model.
+Even when a model's responses are temporarily unstable, work can continue by automatically switching to an alternative model.
 This is beneficial in terms of availability when Claude Code is integrated into business workflows.

 Security and Permission Controls